Top 10 Information

 have a newer computer, you already know the

-experience of increased productivity you get from
+experience of increased productivity you get

-having state-of-the-art equipment.
-What you don’t
+from having state-of-the-art equipment.
+What you

-high-speed Internet lines, let unwanted visitors
+with high-speed Internet lines, let unwanted

-“crack” your passwords at an alarming rate.
+visitors “crack” your passwords at an alarming

-Many organizations forget that not all of their
+Many organizations forget that not all of

-threats are external, internal threats must be
+their threats are external, internal threats

-considered as well.
-In addition, confidential data
+must be considered as well.
+In addition,

-may be accessed from remote locations and a good
+confidential data may be accessed from remote

-password policy may be the only protection.
+locations and a good password policy may be the

-Without a formalized password protection policy,
+Without a formalized password protection

-downtime.
-Many organizations have determined their
+and network downtime.
+Many organizations have

-cost of downtime, however recent surveys show that
+determined their cost of downtime, however

-the cost to recreate data is generally greater than
+data is generally greater than originally

-originally estimated.
+estimated.
 In addition to internal costs,

 organizations must consider the cost of customer